nasa/Common-Metadata-Repository/search-app/api_docs.md

     <query><for value="collections"/><dataCenterId><all/></dataCenterId>
     <where><collectionCondition><shortName><value>S1</value></shortName></collectionCondition></where></query>'

-### <a name="document-scoring-for-keyword-search"></a> Document Scoring For Keyword (Free Text) Search
+### <a name="document-scoring"></a> Document Scoring

-When a keyword search is requested, matched documents receive relevancy scores as follows:
+Collection search results are scored when any of the following parameters are searched:

+* keyword
+* platform
+* instrument
+* sensor
+* two_d_coordinate_system_name
+* science_keywords
+* project
+* processing_level_id
+* data_center
+* archive_center

+Any terms found in the those parameters are used to score results across other fields in the search results.
+A term is a contiguous set of characters not containing whitespace.
 A series of filters are executed against each document.
 Each of these has an associated boost value.
 The boost values of all the filters that match a given document are multiplied together to get the final document score.
 Documents that match none of the filters have a default score of 1.0.

 The filters are case insensitive, support wild-cards * and ?, and are given below:

-1. All keywords are contained in the long-name field OR one of the keywords exactly matches the short-name field - weight 1.4
+1. All terms are contained in the long-name field OR one of the terms exactly matches the short-name field - weight 1.4

-2. All keywords are contained in the Project/long-name field OR one of the keywords exactly matches the Project/short-name field - weight 1.3
+2. All terms are contained in the Project/long-name field OR one of the terms exactly matches the Project/short-name field - weight 1.3

-3. All keywords are contained in the Platform/long-name field OR one of the keywords exactly matches the Platform/short-name field - weight 1.3
+3. All terms are contained in the Platform/long-name field OR one of the terms exactly matches the Platform/short-name field - weight 1.3

-4. All keywords are contained in the Platform/Instrument/long-name field OR one of the keywords exactly matches the Platform/Instrument/short-name field - weight 1.2
+4. All terms are contained in the Platform/Instrument/long-name field OR one of the terms exactly matches the Platform/Instrument/short-name field - weight 1.2

-5. All keywords are contained in the Platform/Instrument/Sensor/long-name field OR one of the keywords exactly matches the Platform/Instrument/Sensor/short-name field - weight 1.2
+5. All terms are contained in the Platform/Instrument/Sensor/long-name field OR one of the terms exactly matches the Platform/Instrument/Sensor/short-name field - weight 1.2

-6. The keyword field is a single string that exactly matches the science-keyword field - weight 1.2
+6. The term field is a single string that exactly matches the science-keyword field - weight 1.2

-7. The keyword field is a single string that exactly matches the spatial-keyword field - weight 1.1
+7. The term field is a single string that exactly matches the spatial-keyword field - weight 1.1

-8. The keyword field is a single string that exactly matches the temporal-keyword field  - weight 1.1
+8. The term field is a single string that exactly matches the temporal-keyword field  - weight 1.1

 ### <a name="facets"></a> Facets